 The latest phase of Capitalism, neoliberalism, has left a train wreck in its wake.
 It’s produced a new Gilded Age.
 The gap between theoretical Capitalism and its actual workings is jaw dropping.
 The chasm is a far cry from the courses in economics taught in colleges and universities.
 We are told the system relies on the market.
 In fact, it depends heavily on government intervention.
 When the big capitalists are in trouble states are there to bail them out.
 Really existing Capitalism works for the few at the expense of the many.
 Look at the Trump tax cut.
 Epic levels of inequality are not just in the U.S. but are worldwide.
 An Oxfam report says, 82% of the wealth generated in 2017 went to the richest 1%, while 3.7 billion people, the poorest half of the world, saw no increase in their wealth.

 David Harvey is the Distinguished Professor of Anthropology and Geography at the Graduate Center of the City University of New York.
 He is the author of many books, including The Limits to Capital, A Brief History of Neoliberalism, Spaces of Global Capitalism, A Companion to Marx’s Capital, Seventeen Contradictions and the End of Capitalism and The Ways of the World.
 He is among the top twenty most cited authors in the humanities and is the world’s most cited academic geographer.

-Yanis Varoufakis is an economist and philosopher.
+Yanis Varoufakis is a member of the Greek parliament.
 He served as finance minister of Greece in 2015.
-He is co-founder of Democracy in Europe Movement.
+He is the founder of MeRA25, a progressive Greek political party.
 He is the author of many books including Adults in the Room and Another Now.
-He has taught at major universities all over the world.